Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Summary

 \item The mass-weighted age of the host galaxy of J1512+4422, which shows no significant LAE overdensity, is $150$ Myr \citep{Onoue2025}.
 The age is significantly older than the typical age of an LAE ($\sim1\mathchar`-3$ Myr).
 This suggests that even if a galaxy overdensity exists around the quasar, the surrounding galaxies may also be similarly old and show no significant Ly$\alpha$ emission.

 \item We find that the LAE overdensity in the J0844$-$0132 field is stronger than that of galaxies with similar $M_*$ at $z\sim6$, while the other quasar fields show a comparable LAE overdensity.
-The positive feedback from the quasar to promote the star formation activity of the surrounding galaxies may contribute to the large LAE overdensity in the field.
-However, the positive feedback works efficiently only up to a few cMpc scale; hence, it is also possible that the quasar resides in a very massive DMH exceeding the empirical stellar-to-halo mass ratio due to its large scatter.
+Positive feedback from the quasar to promote the star formation activity of the surrounding galaxies may contribute to the large LAE overdensity in the field.
+However, the positive feedback works efficiently only up to a few cMpc scale; hence, it is also possible that the quasar resides in a very massive DMH, a few sigma above the empirical stellar-to-halo mass ratio.

-\item The observed diversity of high-$z$ quasar environments may also be attributed to different triggering channels, with mergers and galactic disk instabilities, of the quasar ignition or to the broad halo mass distribution.
+\item The observed diversity of high-$z$ quasar environments may also be attributed to different triggering channels of the quasar activity, due to mergers and galactic disk instabilities, or the large scatter in the DMH mass distribution of quasars.